paulniemczyk/sdcar_t2_p5_MPC/Paul_Niemczyk_MPC.md

 * AD<double> a_change_weight = 10.0; 					// a actuator smoothness weight

-My final speed was about 90 mph around the track without any issues.
+My final top speed was approximately 90 mph around the track without any issues.

-NOTE: I changed ref_v to 200 after I wrote this, and I still made it around the track with a top speed of approx 101 mph.
+NOTE: I changed ref_v to =200 after I wrote this, and I still made it around the track with a top speed of approx 101 mph.

 ## Conclusion

 My car made it around the track really well!
+A successful circumnavigation of the track requires:
+1. the right MPC tuning, and
-It all depends on the quality of tuning and the quality of the waypoints provided as inputs.
-Fascinating project.
+1. appropriate waypoints provided as inputs.

+A fascinating project.

-Thank you,
+Thank you, <br>
 Paul Niemczyk